 Finding substitutes or alternatives to certain ingredients is a big part of any restrictive diet.
 Sometimes you need to replace the flavor, texture, or nutrition of a certain ingredient without actually using that ingredient.

 The healthiest substitution for any canned, bottled, or otherwise processed tomato product is going to be to use fresh tomatoes instead.
 You can substitute roughly 2 cups of fresh tomatoes for each 14.5 ounce can of tomatoes, or cup for cup in most recipes.

 Other times, you may want to try substituting tomatoes with other foods.
 This can be slightly more difficult because the taste and texture of tomatoes can be hard to imitate, but some substitutions can work well.

 Aside from red peppers, you can also try using tomatillos to replace tomatoes in many of your recipes.
 They do have phosphorus and potassium, but contain a good bit less and are an easy substitution.
 Tomatillos are especially great raw or in salsa.

-Kidney Friendly Marinara Sauce
+Kidney Friendly Marinara Sauce Ingredients:

 ½ cup no salt added tomato sauce (or make your own)